 Applications are due on Thursday, July 24, 2025 by 11:59 PM ET.
 HUD must receive your application by the deadline.
 Applications received after the deadline are late.
-Late applications are not eligible for HUD fund
+Late applications will not be reviewed and are not eligible for HUD funds.
+HUD is not extending the application due date at this time.